Decorated Marine Veteran Clebe McClary Proves That the Lord Is Always Faithful

 As the NVA soldiers retreated down the hill to regroup, Clebe directed a team member to radio for a helicopter evacuation.
 Initially, the pilots said they couldn’t land until daylight because of rain and fog, but when Clebe told them they’d be dead by then, they decided to try after all, and two choppers arrived to retrieve them.
 Just after the second chopper lifted off, the hill was overrun by 150 NVA soldiers.
 The rescue had taken place with only minutes to spare!

-Of Clebe’s 13-man team, 10 were dead or wounded.
+Of Clebe’s 13-man team, two were dead and most wounded.
 The team was flown to a nearby hospital, where Clebe and the other survivors were rushed into surgery.
 Clebe barely hung on to life and his long, agonizing recovery began.

 Clebe’s Early Years